ryanlyang/PracticeTagging/README.md

 - Signal: A heavy Z boson (termed Z') with mass of 2 tera-electron-volts decaying to a top anti-top quark pair.
 - Background: Jets initiated by light quarks and gluons.
 These particles are copious by-products of proton-proton collisions at the LHC.

 Additionally, the dataset used to estimate some systematic uncertainties contains jets taken from collisions containing the standard model production of top / anti-top quark pairs.
 To be included in the data set, all jets are required to satisfy several conditions which produce sharp cut-offs in the distributions of some of the quantities contained in the data set (the jet pseudo-rapidity for example).
-For details of these requirements see the public note released in tandem with this data set.
+For details of these requirements see the paper released in tandem with this data set.

 Efficient simulation of background events requires introducing unphysical bumps in the distribution of the background jet's p<sub>T</sub>.
 To get rid of these bumps, the background jet p<sub>T</sub> spectrum could be reweighted to what is actually observed in LHC collisions, but these weights would cover many orders of magnitude and make the training of a top tagger difficult.
 Luckily there is no reason the background jet p<sub>T</sub> spectrum needs to be physical in a data set only used for training a top tagger.
 Searches for new physics at the LHC often bin events by quantities like jet p<sub>T</sub>, and if the tagger learns to associate a particular jet p<sub>T</sub> with signal jets, it can assign background jets as signal because they happen to have the correct p<sub>T</sub>.
 This effect is known as *background scultping*, and can produce false positive results in a search for new physics if not controlled properly.
 A first order method for eliminating this effect is to reweight the signal and background jet p<sub>T</sub> spectrum to be identical.
 The solution to both of these problems is to reweight the background jet p<sub>T</sub> spectrum to match the signal spectrum.
 This is the purpose of the training weights included in the data set.

-## Data Set Contents
+## Data set contents

 The ATLAS Top Tagging Open Dataset consists of two pieces.
 The first is a **nominal** dataset used for the training and evaluation of top taggers.
 The directories named `train_nominal` and `test_nominal` contain HDF5 files that make up the training and testing datasets respecitvely.
 These sets together make the nominal dataset.
 The second piece is a suite of datasets that can be used to estimate the systematic uncertainties produced by a top tagger.
 These datasets are produced with a **systematic variation** that slightly modifies the kinematic properties of the jet constituent kinematics within a given systematic uncertainty.
 The differences between a tagger's performance on the nominal and the systematic varied datasets can be used to estimate the systematic uncertainties produced by the tagger.
 See the table below for a list of the systematic uncertainties and the datasets that are used to estimate them.